-Backflow is the undesirable reversal of water flowing in a drinking water distribution system.
-Drinking water distribution systems are designed with the intention of the water flowing in one direction, from the distribution system to the many various points of use.
+Backflow is the undesirable reversal of water flow in a water distribution system.
+Water distribution systems are designed for the water flowing in one direction, from the distribution system to the many various points of use.
 Hydraulic conditions can and do exist within the system that may deviate from the "normal" conditions, causing water to flow in the opposite direction.

 Causes of Backflow

-Backflow is caused by either a pressure drop in the water supply (backsiphonage) or an increase in the water pressure (Backpresure).
+Backflow is caused by either a drop in pressure in the water supply (back-siphonage) or an increase in the water pressure (backpressure).

 Potential Backflow Hazards

-- Maintain and annually inspect your in-ground lawn sprinkler system and other backflow devices.
+- Maintain and annually inspect in-ground lawn sprinkler systems and other backflow devices.

 - Never submerge a hose in buckets, pools, tubs or sinks.